whatisAI/whatisAI.github.io/_posts/2025-10-20-IntroAgents.md

 *Keywords: LLM, AI Agents, Agentic AI*

-AI agents:  a tiny AI travel agent case study
+# AI agents:  a tiny AI travel agent case study

-As we all embrace the new paradigm of agentics architectures, I thought it would be insightful to share how one might build a specialized AI agent.
+As we all embrace the new paradigm of agentics architectures, it helps to walk through the process of building a specialized AI agent to get a deeper understanding.
 The magic happens because AI agents can leverage your inhouse data as well as leveraging the reasoning ability of LLMs.

-Who this might interest
+### Who this might interest

-This post is for those starting in the AI agentic journey.
-It is intended for those who hear the word agent pop up and would like to have a mental map of what is happening where, and a high level understanding of how.
+This post is for those starting in the AI agentic journey, not those familiar with building agents already.
+It is intended for people who hear the word "agent" and would like to have a mental map of what is happening where, and a high level understanding of how.
 Whether agents, workflows and tools are the right choice for a specific product within a business, depends on many factors, including, for example, data sensitivity, latency, tool/API reliability & coverage, cost to serve at scale, maturity of your evaluation and fallback strategy.
 Having a mental model of agentic flows helps in progressing the conversations and making informed decisions.

-Case study - Building Flai: a tiny AI travel agent
+# Case study - Building Flai: a tiny AI travel agent

 To make the conversation simple, I will be building a (tiny) travel agent.

-The agent is deployed here https://huggingface.co/spaces/cvclpl/small_travel_agent ( although it is password protected).
+The agent is deployed [here](https://huggingface.co/spaces/cvclpl/small_travel_agent) ( although it is password protected).

 Watch the demo here

 The goal is for users to come to our AI travel agent, Flai (as in Fly with AI, but pronounced the same as the insect).
 Flai will help the user discover which places to go to.
 OpenAI shared a neat demo of a travel agent in July 2025, where the agent has the capacity to interact with the webpage.
 Unlike the OpenAI demo, this is a very stripped down version that has no GUI interaction with any website, and only has access to data on disk.

-Scope for Flai:
+### Scope for Flai:

 Real agents and tools, limited data
 Flai only has information about 20 cities in Europe.
 There are no real time APIs being called.